KareemEngSamy/30-Projects-of-AI-Development/README.md

 ## Projects Overview

 1. Basic Calculator using Python
-2. Hand written digits classifier using Keras
+2. Hand written digits classifier using MNIST dataset with CNN and Keras
 3. Simple Chatbot using predefined responses
 4. Spam Email Detector using Scikit-learn
 5. Human Activity Recognition using Smartphones dataset with random forest